Ly-Mark/FrameWise/_posts/2023-07-14-League-of-legends-eda.md

 ![killshare]({{site.baseurl}}/images/2023-07-14-League-of-legends-eda-kill-share-formula.png){:style="display:block; margin-left:auto; margin-right:auto"}

 **gold_share**:
--  This is calculated by taking the average gold for a player and dividing that by the number of total team gold during the tournament.
+-  This is calculated by taking the average gold for a player and dividing that by the amount of total team gold during the tournament.

 ```python
 # Subset missing values